mrjimenez/docker_eagle/README.md

 # You need a license file to have all the eagle features enabled.
 # The license will be asked on the first time you run the container.

-# Hard link or copy of the opened tar ball.
+# Hard link or copy of the eagle run file.
-cp /some/other/path/eagle-6.6.0 .
+cp /some/other/path/eagle-lin-6.6.0.run .

 # Docker image creation.
 Do this only once.
 ./create_image.sh